Skip to content

 6. Guardian’s report filed.

-8. Issues Resolution Hearing – at this hearing the Court identify what is agreed and what remains in issue.
-If there is no agreement about the arrangements for the child then the Court will fix a hearing at which they can make a decision.
+8. Issues Resolution Hearing – at this hearing, the court will identify what is agreed and what remains an issue.
+If there is no agreement about the arrangements for the child, the court will fix a hearing at which they can make a decision.

-9. Final Hearing – this takes place where it has not been possible for an agreement about the arrangements to be reached.
-The Court will usually hear evidence from the Social Worker, parents and Guardian and will hear from the lawyers for each person as to what they say about the arrangements for the children and the Orders that should be made.
-The Court then make a decision.
+9. Final hearing- this takes place when it has not been possible for an agreement about the arrangements to be reached.
+The Court will usually hear evidence from the social worker, parents and guardian, and will hear from the lawyers for each person as to what they say about the arrangements for the children and the Orders that should be made.
+Then, the Court will make a decision.

-It is considered important that the children’s interests are protected during the proceedings.
-They will therefore have their own lawyer.
-There will also be a Children’s Guardian who is an independent person with expertise in advising the Court about what they consider to be in a child’s best interests.
-The Guardian is separate from Social Services and may disagree with them about what is best for the child.
-The Court will always pay special attention to the views of the Children’s Guardian.
-It is through the Children’s Guardian that the children’s wishes and feelings are made known to the Judge.
+It is considered important that the children’s interests are protected during the proceedings, so they will have their own solicitor for the duration of their case.
+There will also be a Children’s Guardian present, independent from social services, who will advise the court on what they consider to be in the child’s best interests.
+Since they are independent from social services, the Children’s Guardian may disagree with their views on what is best for the child and the court will always pay special attention to this.
+The Children’s Guardian will make the wishes and feelings of the child known to the Judge.

-You will have a say in what happens.
-Your views will be put forward through your lawyer and in a written Statement, which we prepare for you and which everyone in the case sees.
-You will have an opportunity to speak with the Social Worker and the Children’s Guardian.
-If there is no agreement then you will be able to speak directly to the Court at the final hearing if you wish to give evidence.
+As a parent, you will have a say in what happens to your child.
+Your views will be put forward through your solicitor and in a written statement, which we prepare for you.
+This statement is seen by everyone in the case.
+If no clear agreement is made, you will have the chance to speak directly to the court at the final hearing if you wish to give evidence.

 The David Gray Child Protection Team